PHIL BARDEN - PI

 Brock Shahinian – Undergraduate Researcher

-Hannah is a second-year environmental science major interested in pursuing a B.Sc. in environmental sciences or biology, and is also pursuing a statistics minor.
+Brock is a third-year environmental science major.
 He is originally from New Jersey and chose NJIT for its research opportunities, attending on the Albert Dorman Honors College Scholarship.
-He currently works in the Urban Ecology lab at NJIT, where he is sampling plant morphometrics and compiling a survey of all plant biodiversity on campus, with the eventual goal of increasing campus biodiversity.
-Additionally, he volunteers as a stream quality monitor for the nonprofit Raritan Headwaters, assessing stream health through chemical analyses and surveys of macroinvertebrate bioindicator species.
+He currently works in the Urban Ecology lab at NJIT, where he has an independent project assessing differences in bee morphology in the brownfields and greenfields of NJ.
 In summer 2023, he participated in the NJIT BioSMART REU, uncovering mercury sorption behavior in two species of bacteria that could be used in mercury bioremediation.
-In the lab, he works with modern and amber ant samples from the Dominican Republic, helping evaluate morphological change over time within the Pheidole ant genus on Hispaniola.
+In summer 2024, he participated in the Cornell Summer Scholars Program assessing how fungal pesticides impact earthworm mortality and behavior in agricultural systems.
+In the Barden lab, he works with modern and amber ant samples from the Dominican Republic, helping evaluate morphological change over time within the Pheidole ant genus on Hispaniola.
 Brock may be reached at hrs4 [at] njit.edu.

 Current Openings